shurru/Data-Scientist-Interview-Prep/README.md

 # Coding Prep

 I interviewed with 10 different companies for a Data Scientist role.
 Simulations were some of the most common interview based questions I've encountered while interviewing for Data Scientist roles

-A lot of those required the use of numpy and random to simulate distributions, as well as calculate probabilities.
+A lot of these interviews required the use of numpy and random to simulate distributions, as well as calculate probabilities.
 Some also required the development of simple classifiers using only 1 variable.

-In here, I have listed a few of the questions I've encountered and how I've dealt with it
+In this repository, I have listed a few of the questions I've encountered and how I dealt with them.

 ### Things to know before data science interviews